How Much Screen Time Is Good For Children? World Health Organization Answers

 — TPP Health Care (@TPPHealthSocial) April 24, 2019

-The guidelines are similar to those issued from the American Academy of Pediatrics, which also recommended limiting screen time for children.
-Their guidelies suggested that children under 18 months old avoid screen time except for video chats.
-The organization also recommended one hour of screen time for children under five, and suggested that any screen time should be of “high quality.”
+The guidelines are similar to those issued by the American Academy of Pediatrics, a body which also recommended limiting screen time for children.
+Their guidelines suggested that children under 18 months old avoid screen time, except for video chats.
+The organization also recommended no more than one hour of screen time for children under 5, and suggested that any screen time should be of “high quality.”

-Furthermore, the AAP suggested that parents of children over six should place “consistent limits” on time spent using media and “make sure media does not take the place of adequate sleep, physical activity and other behaviors essential to health.”
+Furthermore, the AAP suggested that parents of children over 6 should place “consistent limits” on time spent using media, and “make sure media does not take the place of adequate sleep, physical activity and other behaviors essential to health.”

 Both organizations emphasized the importance of children having active lives, paired with adequate rest.

-“What we really need to do is bring back play for children,” said Juana Willumsen, of WHO’s Department of Prevention of Noncommunicable Diseases.
+“What we really need to do is bring back play for children,” said Juana Willumsen, a technical officer with the WHO.
 “This is about making the shift from sedentary time to playtime, while protecting sleep.”

-The guidelines said that applying the recommendations suggested during the first five years of life would improve children’s motor skills and cognitive development, as well as their overall health.
+The WHO guidelines said that applying the recommendations suggested during the first five years of life would improve children’s motor skills and cognitive development, as well as their lifelong health.